Category Archives: Literature

 Human development

-is a constant adaptation
+is a quiet, constant adaptation

-based on experience and knowledge
+shaped by experience and knowledge

-and a harmonious relationship with our neighbors.
+and a harmonious relationship with those around us.

-jefeTranslation by Gustavo Zubieta-Calleja (Jr).
+Translation by Gustavo Zubieta-Calleja (Jr).